nxtreaming/SupaMCP/docs/kmcp/component_interaction.md

 2. **Server Manager as Proxy**: The server manager acts as a proxy between the client and servers, responsible for selecting appropriate servers to handle requests
 3. **Configuration Parser as Initialization Tool**: The configuration parser is used during initialization to provide configuration information to other components
 4. **Tool Access Control as Gatekeeper**: Tool access control acts as a gatekeeper during request processing, controlling access permissions to tools
+5. **Profile Manager as Configuration Hub**: The profile manager acts as a hub for managing multiple server configurations, allowing users to switch between different environments
+6. **Registry as Server Discovery Service**: The registry provides server discovery services, allowing clients to find and connect to available servers
+7. **Tool SDK as Extension Framework**: The tool SDK provides a framework for developing and integrating custom tools with KMCP

 ## Main Interaction Flows